dr-cs/databases/slides/relational-design.md

 A relation schema $R$ is in BCNF if whenever a *nontrivial* functional dependency $X \rightarrow A$ holds in $R$, then $X$ is a superkey of $R$

-Note that this is the same as 3NF except that it doesn't allow any attributes (even prime attributes) to be determnined by non-keys.
+Note that this is the same as 3NF except that it doesn't allow any attributes (even prime attributes) to be determined by non-keys.

 General non-BCNF pattern: given $R(A, B, C)$